 We regularly disinfect all common areas with hydrogen peroxide, including counters and frequently touched fixtures such as front door handle, hallway door, and bathrooms.
 Staff will wipe down the restroom including toilet handle, seat, faucet fixtures, counter, light switch, and door handle.
 Our facilities are cleaned every night using virucidal disinfectant in all areas including doors and counters.

 SAFETY MEASURES TAKEN BY OUR STAFF

-All employees will take their temperature at home before coming to work.
-If exhibiting a fever or any other Covid-19 symptoms, or if a household member is, or if they or a household member has been exposed to someone with confirmed Covid-19, even if they have no symptoms, they will not come to work.
+All staff have been trained about Covid-19 self-screening as well as appropriate sanitizing protocols, according to Santa Clara County Dept. of Public Health mandates.
+If exhibiting any Covid-19 symptoms, or if a household member is, or if they or a household member has been exposed to someone with confirmed Covid-19, even if they have no symptoms, staff will not come to work.